RonnyA/ModernIdentity/docs/source/deep/upcoming-deep-webinars.rst

 =================

+  .. tip:: The first Deep Dive webinar registraton link is active!
-  .. tip:: The links for signing up for the the Deep Dive webinars are not
+           Links for signing up to the remaining Deep Dive webinars will be added as soon as they are availeble.
-           yet available.
-Come back later and check for updates.
+           Please come back for updated information